Community-led development "The Apache Way"

 Maurice was a dear co-worker, project member and good friend.
 He was always enthusiastic, willing to lend a hand and above all friendly.
 Coming from the northern parts of the Netherlands, Maurice could be quite stubborn at times-–a trait that is invaluable in as a software engineer, especially when working in a group of strong-minded people.

 Maurice was a great asset to the Wicket community since Wicket became open source.
 The Wicket team was fortunate to have Maurice on board.
 He was committed to the continued success of Wicket and the Apache community as a whole.

-Maurice has guided students that created the initial Wicket Dojo integration (Wicket 1.1 timeframe, before Wicket Ajax).
+Maurice has guided students who created the initial Wicket Dojo integration (Wicket 1.1 timeframe, before Wicket Ajax).
 He put a lot of effort into creating two security frameworks for Wicket, with the latest and greatest open sourced: the Wicket Security framework (aka Swarm/Wasp).
 He had many good ideas on the future of Wicket and integrating his projects into our core distribution.

 Maurice, we miss you.
 All our thoughts and good wishes are with you and your loved ones.
 May your soul find peace.